e-shapsough/rtmp-server-setup/README.md

 # rtmp-server-setup
 How to setup

-1- install git on your server (apt-get onstall git)
+1- install git on your server (apt-get install git)

 2- git clone https://github.com/e-shapsough/rtmp-server-setup.git